shinaoka/triqs_interface/README.md

 Please follow the following steps.
 You must use the same C++ compiler and the same C++ standard (i.e., C++14) to build TRIQS, ALPSCore, ALPSCore/CT-HYB, and this wapper.
 We strongly recommend to use GCC or clang compilers because TRIQS uses very new features of C++.
 As of now, we did not successfully build TRIQS using Intel C++ compiler.

+Please use the latest versions of TRIQS, ALPSCore, ALPSCore/CT-HYB in the git repositories.

 ### TRIQS
 TRIQS and ALPSCore are independent sets of libraries.
 But, we strongly recommed you to install TRIQS first, because it requires the newer C++ standard.
 As of now (12/14/2016), TRIQS requires C++14.